Roman villa of Ossaia: History

 The villa was built over an Etruscan sanctuary from the 5th c.
 BC.

 The architectural and decorative models for the luxurious villa of Ossaia were derived from about 100 BC from Rome where similar grand villas were built on the slopes of the Palatine Hill.

-The large, terraced villa was built (shown by tile stamps) by C. Avilius (or Annius) Capitus in the late 2nd or eariy 1st c.
+The large, terraced villa was built (shown by tile stamps) by C. Avilius (or Annius) Capitus in the late 2nd or early 1st c.
 BC.
 Later in the 1st c.
 BC the villa was monumentalised by the consular family Vibii Pansae and then later by their heirs, Gaius Caesar and Lucius Caesar, grandsons and heirs to the throne of emperor Augustus.

 During the second century the villa underwent major architectural changes when residential rooms were turned into workshops, part of the villa was unoccupied and some rooms were rearranged.
 The lower terraces were converted into a large-scale factory producing wine amphorae, lamps and roof and floor tiles.
 Wall paintings show that an elite residence was still maintained at the site.

 From the 3rd to 6th centuries AD, the site developed further into a village (vicus) surrounding the richer and larger dwelling.
 Although the villa was modified over this period according to fashion and taste, the original features were maintained.
 The villa consisted of 3 separate building areas and a large cistern.